Pagbilao

-Etymology

-The name of Pagbilao is said to have been derived from the Tagalog words pagpag (bamboo beds) and bilao (winnowing basket).
+The name of Pagbilao is said to have been derived from the Tagalog words papag (bamboo beds) and bilao (winnowing basket).

 Geography

+Pagbilao is located on the northern shore of Tayabas Bay on Luzon, just east of Lucena, the provincial capital.
+It is 9 km from Lucena and 139 km from Manila.

 Barangays

-Pagbilao is politically subdivided into 27 barangays.
+Pagbilao is politically subdivided into 27 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.